mrkct/experimental-os/README.md

     export PATH="$PREFIX/bin:$PATH"

 Change the variables to point to where your cross-compiler is.
+Before all run `source config.sh`, this is necessary or building will fail.
+You need to run this every time you open a new terminal.
 Run `make build` to create a .bin you can run with qemu.
 Run `make run` to build and run qemu with that bin.
 Run `make build-iso` to create a .iso image.
 Requires having xorriso installed though.